ixocreate/security-header/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## security-header Vulnerabilities
+## Security Vulnerabilities

-If you discover security-header vulnerabilities, please address issues directly to opensource@ixocreate.com via e-mail.
+If you discover security vulnerabilities, please address issues directly to opensource@ixocreate.com via e-mail.

 ## License